tokuhirom/Task-BeLike-TOKUHIROM/README.md

 - [AnyEvent](http://search.cpan.org/perldoc?AnyEvent)

-    [AnyEvent](http://search.cpan.org/perldoc?AnyEvent) is a framework for I/O multiplesing.
+    [AnyEvent](http://search.cpan.org/perldoc?AnyEvent) is a framework for I/O multiplexing.
 I'm use this for writing servers.
 See also [Coro](http://search.cpan.org/perldoc?Coro).

 ## JSON